Madam Secretary season 2: Development

 Madam Secretary was renewed for a second season on January 12, 2015.
 Madam Secretary was renewed for a third season on March 25, 2016.

 Casting

-Madeleine Albright guest role as herself a former Secretary of State, Jill Hennessy joined cast in a recurring role as Jane Fellows, Chris Petrovski was cast in a recurring role for the second season as Dmitri Petrov.
+Madeleine Albright appeared in a guest capacity as herself, Jill Hennessy joined the cast in a recurring role as Jane Fellows, and Chris Petrovski was cast in a recurring role as Dmitri Petrov.

 Broadcast

 Season two of Madam Secretary premiered on October 4, 2015.

 Ratings

 Home media

 The DVD release of season two is set to be released in Region 1 on September 13, 2016.